hypo69/hypo/pytest/gemini - set 1/en/suppliers/kualastyle/category.md

     ```

-This improved solution provides much better test coverage and demonstrates best practices for writing robust `pytest` tests.
+This improved solution provides much better test coverage and demonStartes best practices for writing robust `pytest` tests.
 Remember to adapt the mocks to match the actual implementation if necessary.
 The important thing is to isolate the logic of the function being tested.
 Remember to replace the mocked objects with actual instances and adjust the test cases if necessary.